Charlie Blackmon Player Props: Rockies vs. Guardians

 Charlie Blackmon At The Plate

-- He has hit a home run in one of 22 games, and in 1.1% of his plate appearances.
+- In 23 games played this year, he has homered in two of them.

-- Blackmon has driven in a run in three games this season (13.6%), including one multiple-RBI game.
+- Blackmon has driven in a run in four games this year (17.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.